The Cost of SSL Certificates: What to Expect

 - Cost: $200–$1,000+ per year

-- Best For: Large enterprises, financial institutions, or high-traffic e-commerce sites.
+- Best For: E-commerce sites, financial institutions, or large enterprises.

-- Details: EV SSL certificates provide the highest level of validation, displaying the company name in the browser’s address bar.
-This is the gold standard for businesses that prioritize customer trust and data security.
+- Details: EV SSL certificates provide the highest level of validation, including a thorough vetting process.
+They display the company name in the browser’s address bar, signaling maximum trust to users.

 5. Wildcard SSL Certificates